Whether or not Trump successfully steals this election, he’s already stolen Biden’s victory

 In my mind, the calendar always ended on November 3.
-Beyond some potential events and projects, that’s as far ahead as I preferred to imagine things.
+Beyond some potential events and projects, that’s as far ahead as I dared imagine.

 Whatever happened afterward would either be too horrible to contemplate in any depth, or would bring such tremendous healing relief that to consider the possibilities for even one second when they could still be taken away would be torture.

-Only after the election was called would I allow myself to open up the mental Pandora’s Box of what it would feel like to suddenly wake up each day in a world where Donald Trump is out of power and we could all take a breath and undo some of the harm he’d inflicted and maybe try to do some good.
-I didn’t kid myself that a Biden administration would instantly solve the pandemic puzzle or bring the country together, but at the very least, it might deliver consecutive days without a constitutional crisis.
+Only after the election would I allow myself to open the mental Pandora’s Box of what it would feel like to suddenly wake up each day in a world where Donald Trump is out of power and we could all take a breath and undo some of the harm he’d inflicted and maybe try to do some good.

+I didn’t kid myself that a Biden administration would instantly solve the pandemic puzzle or bring the country together.
+At the very least, though, it would deliver consecutive days without a constitutional crisis.

-It took until Friday, November 6, to understand that it was actually happening; that Biden was ahead by so much in Pennsylvania, his path to victory was all but assured.
+It took until Friday, November 6, to understand that it was actually happening; that Biden was ahead by so much in Pennsylvania, his victory was all but assured.
 Some publications like Vox even called the election, though legacy outlets remained cautious.
-At that moment, I finally let myself comprehend what was happening, but only a little bit.
+At that moment, I finally let myself comprehend the enormity of the moment and its attendant implication, but only a little.

-I ended up dipping a toe into a creek to test the water and falling in entirely.
-The vastness of what this victory meant finally started to hit me at once, and an ecstatic energy animated my very being.
-I let out an involuntary holler, and started running around my apartment, ending up on the balcony, where my joyous screams ripped through the calm of the day.
+I dipping a toe into a creek to test the water and ended up falling in entirely.
+All of what this victory meant finally started to truly dawn on me at once, and an ecstatic energy animated my very being.
+I let out an involuntary holler, and ran around my apartment, ending up on the balcony, where my joyous screams ripped through the calm of the day.

-On Saturday, when the news finally broke that Biden’s win was official, my wife and I jumped around and danced and made calls to family.
-We watched videos of New Yorkers and Philadelphians celebrating, and we went outside in Minneapolis to experience it ourselves.
-We were greeted by a cacophonous call-and-response of honking cars and applauding passersby.
+On Saturday, when the news finally broke that the win was official, my wife and I jumped and danced and made calls to family.
+We watched videos of New Yorkers and Philadelphians celebrating in the streets, and we went outside in Minneapolis to experience it ourselves, greeted by a cacophonous call-and-response of honking cars and applauding passersby.
 People were walking around in groups of five, brandishing glib and glittery homemade posters, drinking champagne straight from the bottle.
-There were spontaneous revelers, mini-parades, and block parties of a rare religiously festive occasion.
+There were the spontaneous revelers, mini-parades, and block parties of a rare religiously festive occasion.
+World leaders started congratulating Biden, who made a very normal if not particularly inspiring victory speech.
 It was a moment for the ages, complete with Rudy Giuliani’s Four Seasons Total Landscaping fiasco unfolding in the background, a reminder of just how ridiculous Trumpworld could be, and how it might feel to laugh at them now that they would no longer be in charge.

-World leaders started congratulating Biden, who made a very normal if not particularly inspiring victory speech.
 It was an ending and a beginning and it felt so amazing, I was glad I hadn’t allowed myself to imagine it when there was still a chance I might lose it.
+Then, by Tuesday, November 10—a week after the election—it was gone.

 The victory hadn’t vanished entirely, but it was now tainted by the all too familiar crisis mode, another existential threat suddenly looming.

-I had expected Trump to be surly and uncooperative, and that he might not concede, so when those things happened, it was at first sort of a relief to see how low and small it made him look.
+I had expected Trump to be surly and uncooperative, and that he might not concede, so when those things happened, it was almost a relief to see how low and small it made him look.
+But my mistake was in thinking that the GOP didn’t really need him any more and would just let him twist in the wind.

-But my mistake was in thinking that the GOP didn’t really need him any more and would just let him twist.
-Instead, by Monday it became clear that the bulk of the political party, including its leadership, were fully unified behind Trump.
-Everyone from Mitch McConnell to Ivanka Trump to Ted Cruz on down, all claimed a peculiar form of voter fraud that only affects the top of the ticket; all using the line that “every legal vote must be counted,” implying a surplus of illegal votes, only from Democrat voters.
+Instead, by Monday it became clear that the bulk of the Republican party, including its leadership, were fully unified behind Trump.
+Everyone from Mitch McConnell to Ivanka Trump to Ted Cruz on down, all claimed a peculiar form of voter fraud that only affects the top of the ticket; all of them using the line that “every legal vote must be counted,” implying a surplus of illegal votes, only from Democrat voters.

-Bill Barr authorized an investigation into alleged electoral irregularities, causing one of the top lawyers of the Department of Justice to resign in protest.
+Bill Barr authorized an investigation into alleged electoral irregularities, causing a top lawyer at the Department of Justice to resign in protest.
 Then, on November 10, Secretary of State Mike Pompeo assured the country that, in the end, Donald Trump would prevail and remain president.

 Secretary of State Pompeo is asked if he would help a Biden transition team: